Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/readme.md

 Also look at [commonproblems.md](commonproblems.md).
 Also look at [essentiallibraries.md](essentiallibraries.md).

-Note : If you end up using the Auth0 React Sample, like I do, please remember that the 'auth_config.json' file wont get committed to your github account.
-So, just remember to back it up manually.
-Or, remove it from .gitignore.

 # Projects - Starters and Hello World

 1. [helloworld](helloworld) - a 'hello world' react js project without any extra libraries. just the core basics.